 JR: In nations wherein, I were given arrested, you understand–

 Anderson Cooper: It’s crucial so that it will be anonymous?

 JR: Yeah, due to the fact alas after I journey in a lot of other countries in which what I do, just paper and glue, isn’t always considered as an artwork, I get arrested, deported, put in jail–

-JR’s been committing jailable offences considering he changed into a teenager.
+JR’s been committing jailable offenses considering he changed into a teenager.
 He says he becomes again and again kicked out of excessive faculty and might sneak out at night time with pals, spray painting graffiti in tough to reach regions.

-Anderson Cooper: Graffiti or tagging what became the enchantment of that?
+Anderson Cooper: Graffiti or tagging, what became the enchantment of that?

 JR: We all have that experience of, “I wanna exist.
 I wanna, like a display that I’m right here that I’m present.”

 Anderson Cooper: Graffitiing changed into saying, “I am here.”
 “I am a person.”